robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 ::

-  pybot tests                             # first execute all tests pybot --rerunfailed output.xml tests    # then re-execute failing
+  robot tests                             # first execute all tests robot --rerunfailed output.xml tests    # then re-execute failing

 Behind the scenes this option selects the failed tests as they would have been selected individually with the :option:`--test` option.
 It is possible to further